microsoft/WindowsAppSDK/specs/AppLifecycle/Instancing/CustomEventArgs.md

  * _UWP_: Does not allow arguments to be passed into the activated instance.
 To get the activated events call [GetActivatedEventArgs](https://docs.microsoft.com/uwp/api/windows.applicationmodel.appinstance.getactivatedeventargs)
-	* _Windows App SDK_: Custom arguments can be passed into a new instance by first calling [GetActivatedEventArgs](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance.getactivatedeventargs#microsoft-windows-applifecycle-appinstance-getactivatedeventargs) then `AddCustomArgs` and the returned object from [GetActivatedEventArgs](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance.getactivatedeventargs#microsoft-windows-applifecycle-appinstance-getactivatedeventargs).
+ * _Windows App SDK_: Custom arguments can be passed into the new instance by first calling [GetActivatedEventArgs](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance.getactivatedeventargs#microsoft-windows-applifecycle-appinstance-getactivatedeventargs) then `AddCustomArgs` on the returned object from [GetActivatedEventArgs](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance.getactivatedeventargs#microsoft-windows-applifecycle-appinstance-getactivatedeventargs).
+   The modified [AppActivationArguments](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appactivationarguments) object can be passed into [RedirectToTargetAsync]()

 # API Pages